-The results of experiment 1 are shown in Fig.~\ref{fig:result1-1} and Fig.~\ref{fig:result1-2}.
-Tables (a) and (b) in each figure summarize the RAPs before and after applying the proposed method, respectively.
-The final RAP was determined by the LLM to be sufficiently clear following the interaction examples (question and answer) regarding the location and cooking time of the eggs, as shown in the lower left of the figure.
-In this experiment, the average number of questions outputted by the LLM to complete the RAP was 2.66 for both tasks 1 and 2.
-Some questions were designed to elicit multiple pieces of information simultaneously.
-The average number of iterative processes required to output RAPs for tasks 1 and 2 were 2.33 and 2.00, respectively.
+The results of Experiment 1 are shown in Fig.~\ref{fig:result1-1} and Fig.~\ref{fig:result1-2}.
+Tables (a) and (b) in each figure summarize the RAPs before and after applying the proposed method.
+The final RAP was determined by the LLM to be sufficiently clear, following the interaction examples (question and answer) about the location of the eggs and the cooking time of the eggs shown in the lower left of the figure.
+In this experiment, the average number of questions output by the LLM to complete the RAP was 2.66 for both Tasks 1 and 2.
+Some of the questions were designed to elicit multiple pieces of information at once.
+The average number of iterative processes required to output RAPs for Tasks 1 and 2 were 2.33 and 2.00, respectively.

-By comparing the tables for task 1 shown in Fig.~\ref{fig:result1-1}, we observed that the information obtained through the interaction was reflected in the RAP.
-The actions to open and close the refrigerator were confirmed by responding that the eggs were in the refrigerator, and a TIME item was added by responding to the heating time.
-The latter showed a performance beyond the predefined output format, indicating that the proposed method is effective in improving the content of the RAP.
+Comparing the tables in Task 1 (Fig.~\ref{fig:result1-1}), it can be seen that the information obtained through the interaction is reflected in the RAP.
+It was confirmed that the actions to open and close the refrigerator were added by responding that the eggs were in the refrigerator, and that a TIME item was added by responding the heating time.
+In particular, the latter can be said to show performance beyond the predefined output format, indicating that the proposed method is effective in improving the content of the RAP.

-In task 2 (Fig.~\ref{fig:result1-2}), the information obtained through the interaction was reflected in the final RAP, similar to the results of task 1.
-The LOCATION information was added to the action of finding the cutting board by answering that the cutting board was in the basket, and the CUT\_SIZE item was added by answering the size of the carrot to be cut.
+In Task 2 (Fig.~\ref{fig:result1-2}), it can be seen that the information obtained through the interaction is reflected in the final RAP, similar to the results of Task 1.
+The LOCATION information was added to the action to find the cutting board by answering that the cutting board is in the basket, and the CUT\_SIZE item was added by answering the size of the carrot to be cut.